 Can’t say I was too surprised.
 I prepared to start back on my path, but before I could leave her house, Tina, her mom, told me I should write a letter.
 I thought that was a ridiculous idea and just a waste of time.
 I politely declined and reached for the door handle.

 Then, she told me firmly, that it wasn’t a request and that I was to sit down.
 I didn’t know if I should just walk out or sit, but I sat.
 Tina told me to start talking, but I didn’t know what to say.
 She felt I had a story to tell.
 She just kept saying how far I’d come and that my story was unique.
-I started writing about my upbringing, and how college wasn’t a part of my household.
-I mean my parents always wanted the best for me, but I was never good in school or showed interest.
+I started talking and she started typing.
+We started with my upbringing, and how college wasn’t a part of my household.
+I mean my parents always wanted the best for me but I was never good in school or showed interest.
 Then, she highlighted how I had to mature earlier because my parents left for Germany when I was 16.

 The letter hammered that I could not only do the work, but I would graduate.
-I ended by asking them to take another look at my application and transcript.
+She ended the letter with asking them to take another look at my application and transcript.
 When a student goes from C’s and D’s to straight A’s, there is room to question.

 After being on hold, a lady came back, and said, “You have been accepted, and your package is in the mail.”
 WHHAAATT?!?!?
 I calmly said, “Excuse me?”
 She repeated, “Your package is in the mail.”